Netflix password crackdown fuels subscriber surge

 But he called the password crackdown a short-term measure, saying the company would need to fine-tune its pricing in the months ahead.

-"The company is still in a far stronger position compared to rivals and remains the benchmark," he said, noting that Netflix's advertising is much cheaper than many current offerings from rivals.
+"The company is still in a far stronger position compared to rivals and remains the benchmark," he said, noting that Netflix's streaming plan with advertising is much cheaper than many current offerings from rivals.

-Netflix is responding to growth that has slowed sharply as competition heats up, households grapple with rising costs and it reaches what analysts see as saturation point in some of its biggest markets.

-Analysts said the company's big library and the scale of its international production may help it in the months ahead, as Hollywood wrestles with the impact of strikes by writers and actors in the US.
+Analysts said the company's big library and the scale of its international production may help it in the months ahead, as Hollywood wrestles with the impact of the strikes.

 These have already disrupted production schedules for a number of films and series.

-"Of everyone in the entertainment industry, Netflix appears to be the best positioned," said Brandon Katz, entertainment industry strategist at Parrot Analytics.
+"Of everyone in the entertainment industry, Netflix appears to be the best positioned," said Brandon Katz, entertainment industry strategist at Parrot Analytics, which tracks streaming demand, noting that the company still leads its peers, despite strong competition.

 Shares, which have surged 60% this year amid investor enthusiasm for the company's plans, dipped in after-hours trade.

-Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown, said the company had delivered a "sturdy" performance but the fall reflected the high expectations for the company.
+Ms Lund-Yates said the company had delivered a "sturdy" performance and the fall reflected the high expectations for the company.